Could Your Dog Have a Yeast Infection? Here's What to Do

 How Your Dog’s Yeast Infection is Diagnosed

 The only surefire way to tell if your dog has a yeast infection is to take him to the vet.
-Your vet will take a sample from your dog’s infected ear or skin with a piece of tape, by swab or scrape, or by simply pressing a microscope slide along the skin.
-Reviewing this sample under a microscope reveals if your pup has yeast and how much of it there is.
+Your vet will take a sample from your dog's infected ear or skin by swab or scrape, with a piece of tape, or by simply pressing a microscope slide along the skin.
+Reviewing this sample under a microscope can reveal if your pup has yeast and how much of it there is.